cheng-01037/cheng-01037.github.io/_pages/vacancies.md

 Potential PhD topics include but are not limited to the following:

-- Multi-modal analysis for medical image, signal, language, and more
+- Multi-modal machine learning for medical image, signal, language, and more
-- Building medical machine learning models and agentic workflows with heterogeneous supervisions
+- Agentic workflows for medical image analysis
-- Machine learning for clinical skill understanding and enhancement
+- Machine learning for human factor/skill analysis in medical imaging
-- Novel human-in-the-loop medical imaging workflows
+- Human-in-the-loop learning and inference approaches for medical imaging

-The students will join a multi-disciplinary research group of approximately 20 PhD students and postdoctoral researchers, led by two faculty members, focused on diverse topics in machine learning for medical imaging and human-AI collaborations.
-The students will collaborate with world-leading clinicians and scientists within Oxford, in the UK, Germany, and beyond.
+The students will join a multi-disciplinary research group of approximately 20 PhD students and postdoctoral researchers, led by two faculty members, focused on diverse topics in machine learning / human-machine collaboration for medical imaging.
+The students will collaborate with world-leading clinicians and scientists.

 Feel free to get in touch if you are interested!

 Related PhD Programs
 ------